 Slater Real Estate Services can help you remove your Private Mortgage Insurance

-It's typically understood that a 20% down payment is the standard when purchasing a home.
-Since the risk for the lender is oftentimes only the remainder between the home value and the amount remaining on the loan, the 20% provides a nice cushion against the costs of foreclosure, reselling the home, and regular value variationsin the event a borrower doesn't pay.
+A 20% down payment is usually the standard when buying a house.
+The lender's liability is often only the remainder between the home value and the amount due on the loan, so the 20% provides a nice cushion against the charges of foreclosure, selling the home again, and typical value changes in the event a borrower doesn't pay.

-Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible, PMI can be costly to a borrower.
-It's profitable for the lender because they secure the money, and they get the money if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the costs.
+PMI can be pricey to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and generally isn't even tax deductible.
+Opposite from a piggyback loan where the lender consumes all the damages, PMI is advantageous for the lender because they secure the money, and they get the money if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
-The law guarantees that, at the request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
-So, acute homeowners can get off the hook sooner than expected.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+Savvy home owners can get off the hook ahead of time.
+The law designates that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-It can take countless years to reach the point where the principal is just 20% of the original amount of the loan, so it's crucial to know how your home has increased in value.
-After all, all of the appreciation you've obtained over the years counts towards abolishing PMI.
+It can take countless years to get to the point where the principal is just 20% of the original loan amount, so it's necessary to know how your home has grown in value.
+After all, all of the appreciation you've achieved over time counts towards removing PMI.
 So why pay it after your loan balance has fallen below the 80% mark?
-Even when nationwide trends signify plummeting home values, be aware that real estate is local.
-Your neighborhood might not be heeding the national trends and/or your home may have acquired equity before things cooled off.
+Despite the fact that nationwide trends hint at declining home values, be aware that real estate is local.
+Your neighborhood might not be adhering to the national trends and/or your home could have gained equity before things settled down.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+The difficult thing for many homeowners to know is just when their home's equity goes over the 20% point.
+An accredited, licensed real estate appraiser can surely help.
 As appraisers, it's our job to recognize the market dynamics of our area.
 At Slater Real Estate Services, we know when property values have risen or declined.
-We're masters at analyzing value trends in Windsor, Weld County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will most often cancel the PMI with little anxiety.
-At that time, the homeowner can retain the savings from that point on.
+We're experts at analyzing value trends in Windsor, Weld County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will usually drop the PMI with little effort.
+At which time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: